A confident woman smiles at the camera | TMNZ Tax Finance

 “It’s changed my perception around making these tax payments.
 It takes the stress off of it.”

-And how does dealing with TMNZ compare to dealing with IRD?
+And how does dealing with TMNZ compare to dealing with IR?

 “You get a bit more of a personal touch with Tax Management NZ because you get a prompt response and it’s not a cookie-cutter [reply].”

 Bart is one of many small business owners throughout New Zealand who benefits from the provisional tax flexibility TMNZ offers.
-Feel free to contact us for more information about our service or if you have any questions.
+Get in touch for more information about our service or if you have any questions.
 We're happy to help.
-Alternatively, you can register with TMNZ here.
+Alternatively, register with TMNZ to explore tax pooling for yourself.

 What is a cashflow forecast, exactly?